HKUST-Aerial-Robotics/FIESTA/README.md

 ## Release History
-Prediction: 1.0.0 will be the first elegant version.
+Prediction: 1.0.0 will be our first elegant version.

+* 0.5.2
+    * ADD: Support local map
+    * ADD: Support raw depth image as input
 * 0.5.1
     * CHANGE: Improve performance of raycasting a lot
 * 0.5.0